 ClusterRoles for consistency with base

 Checks that all of the client configuration contexts are valid and can be connected to.

 Checks that SkyDNS is working properly and the pods have SDN connectivity.

 Validates master and node configuration on the host.

 Checks that systemd units are configured as expected for the host.

-different configuration and environment.
-To minimize environment assumptions,
+Each method is suited for a different configuration and environment.
+To minimize

 To use the diagnostics tool, preferably on a master host and as cluster administrator, run: